rafadc/talk_indexes/README.md

 docker-compose up
 ```

 And you will have a pre-populated db with the tables used in this talk.
+You can connect to mySQL at 3306 port username as password ```indexes```